Home › Forums › Journal Club Case Discussion Forum › February Journal Club

 1) What do you think about my search strategy?
 Tips/pointers that you’ve found helpful for other literature searches?

 One thing I found helpful when going over lit searches with AJ was using MESH headings when the regular search terms aren’t giving you what you want.
-In my opinion, it’s not the easiest thing to use, but it did provide some different results.
+In my opinion, it’s not the easiest thing to use, but it did provide some different results.2) Read through my summary and the article, then let’s talk about statistics:

 – What do you think about their findings in the results section?